varunarora137/js_assignments/phone_hunting/readme.md

 - **View Details**: Click on a phone card to view detailed information about the phone.

-- **Pagination**: Use the "Next" and "Previous" buttons to navigate through the phone data.

 - **Show All**: Click the "Show All" button to view all available phones and their details.

 ## Features